wso2/docs-is/en/docs/deploy/deployment-options/aws.md

 ## Step 4 - Access the management console

-You can access the WSO2 Identity Server management console by clicking on the **MgtConsoleUrl** mentioned in the **Outputs** tab of the stack that you created in step 3.
+You can access the WSO2 Identity Server Management Console by clicking on the **MgtConsoleUrl** mentioned in the **Outputs** tab of the stack that you created in step 3.

 ---